 The “celibate” or literally the “single life” is for those who do not marry.
 These, after profound discernment, have decided with God’s counsel to remain in the unmarried state and to seek holiness in his service and in the service of the Church and their neighbor.

 Some who embrace the single life also embrace God’s particular call to the priesthood or religious life.

-Here at St. Francis Xavier we dedicate every Tuesday Benediction to pray for vocations (i.e. vocare – Latin for “to call”) particularly to the diocesan priesthood.
+Here at St. Francis Xavier we dedicate every Tuesday Adoration to pray for vocations (i.e. vocare – Latin for “to call”) particularly to the diocesan priesthood.

 Searching out one’s vocation is the sincere duty of every Catholic.
 We are called to look for signs for us and others and to offer gentle encouragement to young men or women who may be receiving the call to a religious vocation.
 It should become common practice for each and every young person to ask God in what way he or she is being called to holiness, and every adult person’s duty to assist respectfully in this discernment with prayer and support.

-Presently, our parish has one parishioner who has entered seminary.
-In order to support this seminarian, and other vocations that may develop from the parish, we have created a Seminarian Fund to provide material support to those who have given up the world to become fishers of men.
+Presently, our parish has one parishioner in the seminary preparing for Priesthood.
+In order to support this seminarian, and other vocations that may develop from the parish, we have created a Seminarian Fund to provide material support to those who have given up the world to become “Fishers of Men.”

-St. Francis Xavier Parish also actively participates in the diocesan vocation events such as Quo Vadis Days and the annual Bishop’s Prayer Evening for Vocations.
+St. Francis Xavier Parish also actively participates in the diocesan vocation events such as Quo Vadis Days in July.

 Please pray for Vocations!